liddyjacob/Cardgame/README.md

 * Use for both the draw from and discard
 * Remove card from pile
 * Add a card to the pile

+### Player
+* Will have a hand
+* Select the card they want to play
+* Draw card if there is no card to play